Brit milah

-The brit milah (Modern Israeli: /he-IL/, Ashkenazi: /he/; "covenant of circumcision"), or bris (/yi/), is the ceremony of circumcision in Judaism and Samaritanism during which a newborn male's foreskin is surgically removed.
+The brit milah (Modern Israeli: /he-IL/, Ashkenazi: /he/; "covenant of circumcision"), or bris (ברית), is the ceremony of circumcision in Judaism and Samaritanism during which a newborn male's foreskin is surgically removed.
 According to the Book of Genesis, God commanded the biblical patriarch Abraham to be circumcised: an act to be followed by his descendants on the eighth day of life symbolizing the covenant between God and the Jewish people.
 Today, it is generally performed by a mohel on the eighth day after the infant's birth and is followed by a celebratory meal known as a seudat mitzvah.

-Brit milah is considered among the most important and central commandments in Judaism, and the rite has played a central role in Jewish history and civilization.
+Brit milah is considered among the most important and central commandments in Judaism, and the rite has played a central role in Jewish history and Jewish culture.
 The Talmud, when discussing the importance of brit milah, considers it equal to all other mitzvot (commandments).
-Abraham's descendants who voluntarily fail to undergo brit milah, barring extraordinary circumstances, are believed to suffer Kareth, which, in Jewish theology, the extinction of the soul and denial of a share in the World to Come.
-The brit is understood by Jews to signify acceptance into the ongoing covenant between God and the Jewish people, which is why gerim undergo a form of brit to finalize conversion.
+Barring extraordinary circumstances, Abraham's descendants who voluntarily fail to undergo brit milah are believed to suffer Kareth, which is, in Jewish theology, the extinction of the soul and denial of a share in the World to Come.
+The brit is understood by Jews to signify acceptance into the ongoing covenant between God and the Jewish people, which is why most gerim (converts to Judaism) undergo a form of brit to finalize conversion.

-Historical conflicts between Jews and European civilizations have occurred several times over brit milah, including multiple campaigns of Jewish ethnic, cultural, and religious persecution, with subsequent bans and restrictions on the practice as an attempted means of forceful assimilation, conversion, and ethnocide, most famously in the Maccabean Revolt by the Seleucid Empire.
+Historical conflicts between Jews and European civilizations have occurred several times over brit milah, including multiple campaigns of Jewish ethnic, cultural, and religious persecution, with subsequent bans and restrictions on the practice as an attempted means of forceful assimilation, most famously in the Maccabean Revolt by the Seleucid Empire.
 "In Jewish history, the banning of circumcision (brit milah) has historically been a first step toward more extreme and violent forms of persecution".
 These periods have generally been linked to suppression of Jewish religious, ethnic, and cultural identity and subsequent "punishment at the hands of government authorities for engaging in circumcision".
 The Maccabee victory in the Maccabean Revolt—ending the prohibition against circumcision—is celebrated in Hanukkah.
-Circumcision rates are near-universal among Jews.
+Circumcision rates are near-universal among Jews, except for some heavily assimilated groups such as the Kaifeng Jews in China.

 Brit milah also has immense importance in other religions.
-The Gospel of Luke records that Mary and Joseph, the parents of Jesus, had him undergo circumcision.
+The Gospel of Luke records that Mary and Joseph, the parents of Jesus, had him undergo circumcision, though the vast majority of Christians do not practice religious circumcision.